peterczegledy/Python_TUI/cmd_window/readme.md

 -visiblerow: The maximum number of visible rows.
 -posx: The x position of the table.
 -posy: The y position of the table.
--windowx: !!WILL BE REMOVED!!
--windowy: !!WILL BE REMOVED!!
 ```
 ### Slider
 An input element that allows the user to select a value from a range by sliding a handle.
 The value can be adjusted using the left and right arrow keys, and it can be retrieved and modified programmatically.